onnovalkering/brane/docs/architecture.md

     <sup>Figure 3: exemplary Jupyter notebook.</sup>
 </p>

-## Runtime System
+## Runtime system
-...

-- execute where ever: guaranteed under certain constrains
+- as mentioned before ... this is what "runs" workflows and services
-- when it runs locally, it should run everywhere... contrains: only one port
+- it aims to: when it runs locally, it runs elsewhere too: constrains / interop. (one port)
-- run time interoperability
+- run Docker images -> conver to container runtime in place.
+- event-driven architecture based on Kafka.
+- package of different type: remote, compute, determines where to execute

 <p style="text-align: center">
     <img src="/brane/assets/img/runtime-system.svg" width="500px" alt="The Brane runtime system.">